UnknownDev2018/UDPGuard-Binary/README.md

 ## Installation Guide for UDPGuard with HYSTERIA + SlowDNS

-This guide provides step-by-step instructions to install UDPGuard with DNS-TT integration on your system.
+This guide provides step-by-step instructions for installing UDPGuard with SLOWDNS + Hysteria integration on your system.
 Follow these steps to ensure a successful installation.

+Follow this repository we will be updating.

+Administration panel coming soon

 ### Prerequisites